24sairocks/PML-Sainath/README.md

 Coursera PML

-Please check the PDF file for the exact RMD output as the .RMD file when it opens on github does not correctly display all the oputput
+Please check the PDF file for the exact RMD output as the .RMD file when it opens on github does not correctly display all the output
-Thank yoou
+Thank you